haushouse/bento/_works/flock.md

 <li class="glide__slide" style="text-align: left;"> <img src="/assets/images/draft5.png" alt="discover iteration 2">

-<small>The second draft of this layout pins the messaging feature on the right side of the screen and displays a compact navigation bar.
+<small>The layout pins the messaging feature on the right side of the screen and displays a compact navigation bar.
 The profile icon, notifications and messaging icon was moved into the nav bar.</small>

 </li>

 <li class="glide__slide" style="text-align: left;"> <img src="/assets/images/draft6.png" alt="Nest iteration">

 <small>When building the profile screens we were challenged with finding an effective way of displaying the creator content in an organized way.
-We began using the brand color and incorporating the user's interests in their profile.</small>
+We had trouble including the user's interests in their profile.</small>

 </li>

 <li class="glide__slide" style="text-align: left;"> <img src="/assets/images/draft7.png" alt="challenge iteration">

 <small>The featured daily challenge page uses a single column layout, with the community discussion pinned to the right side.
-Small details such as the author's credibility and number of views was also missing from this draft.</small>
+The author's credibility and number of views was also missing from this draft.</small>

 </li>

 <li class="glide__slide" style="text-align: left;"> <img src="/assets/images/draft8.png" alt="feature article iteration">

 <small>While this editorial layout works for the featured article, it lacks the placement of the comments section.
-Small details such as the author's credibility and number of views was also missing from this draft.</small>
+The author's credibility and number of views was also missing from this draft.</small>

 </li>